jankabatek/stata_gradients/README.md

-# How to make Stata graphs with colour gradients
+# How to make graphs with colour gradients in Stata 18

 This is an example of the code needed to create a Stata bar chart with conditional colouring of the plotted bars.